telepresenceio/telepresence/docs/discussion/how-it-works.md

 5. The custom Telepresence DNS server hands this back, `sshuttle` forwards it back, and eventually `curl` gets the Service IP.
 6. `curl` opens connection to that IP, `sshuttle` forwards it to the Kubernetes cluster.

-#### minikube/minishift
+#### minikube/minishift and Docker Desktop

-When using minikube or minishift to run a cluster locally in a VM there is an additional complication.
-Let's say you lookup `google.com`.
+There is an additional complication when running a cluster locally in a VM, using something like minikube, minishift, or Docker Desktop.
+Let's say you lookup `google.com`:

 1. `sshuttle` forwards `google.com` to Kubernetes (via Telepresence DNS server).
 2. Kubernetes DNS server doesn't know about any such Service, so it does normal DNS lookup.